rootflo/wavefront/flo_ai/docs/arium_yaml_guide.md

 **Inline YAML Configuration:**

-- ⚠️ Requires nested YAML string
+- ⚠️ Requires YAML to be nested as a string
 - ⚠️ Limited IDE support for nested content
 - ✅ Maintains existing workflow compatibility
 - ✅ Good for complex parser configurations